 Regulation 12(2) specifies that distributions of a CMO's rights revenue should be made within 9 months from the end of the financial year in which the rights revenue was collected, unless prevented by objective reasons.
-Of the net UK revenue collected in 2020, \pounds 0.05m remained undistributed to right holders at 31 December 2021 and outside the timescale set in Regulation 12(2).
+Of the net UK revenue collected in 2021, £0.05m remained undistributed to right holders at 31 December 2022 and outside the timescale set in Regulation 12(2).
+This revenue was held as the relevant licensing agreement had not yet been finalised.